ibm-cloud-docs/power-iaas/faq.md

 IBM uses the same tools that are on an on-premises system.

-## IBM I and solution certification
+## IBM i and solution certification
 {: #ibmi-certification}
 {: faq}